 makes themselves available to help the community as whole.
 I was

-initially awarded in 2001 and have been awarded every year since for
+initially awarded in 2001 and was awarded every year up through 2018 for

 my experience and assistance with Windows Server.
-My "specialty", if
+My "specialties", if

 You can read a more informal, hopefully humorous, and of course long-winded description of joe here.